zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/dbcontext-configuration.md

     public DbSet<Author> Authors { get; set; }
 }
 ```

-Here is the code used in ASP.NET Core application:
+Here is the code used in the ASP.NET Core application.

 ```csharp
 public class AuthorController